elmtree-askmo/cloudcannon-app/content/learn/mathematics/state-the-fundamental-theorem-of-calculus-and-explain-its-significance.md

 score: -1.0
 related_article1:
     id: 168327
-    title: >-
-        What is the formal definition of a limit and how is it notated?
+    title: What is the formal definition of a limit and how is it notated?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-formal-definition-of-a-limit-and-how-is-it-notated
 related_article2:
-    id: 168334
+    id: 168341
-    title: >-
-        Explain the concept of a definite integral and its geometric interpretation.
+    title: How are linear approximations used in calculus problems?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-concept-of-a-definite-integral-and-its-geometric-interpretation
+    url: /learn/mathematics/questions/how-are-linear-approximations-used-in-calculus-problems
 related_article3:
-    id: 168325
+    id: 168341
-    title: >-
-        What is the definition of a function and how do you determine its domain and range?
+    title: How are linear approximations used in calculus problems?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-definition-of-a-function-and-how-do-you-determine-its-domain-and-range
+    url: /learn/mathematics/questions/how-are-linear-approximations-used-in-calculus-problems
 related_article4:
-    id: 168339
+    id: 168330
-    title: >-
-        Differentiate between scalar fields and vector fields with examples.
+    title: Describe the geometric interpretation of a derivative.
-    subject: Physics
+    subject: Mathematics
-    url: /learn/physics/questions/differentiate-between-scalar-fields-and-vector-fields-with-examples
+    url: /learn/mathematics/questions/describe-the-geometric-interpretation-of-a-derivative
 related_article5:
-    id: 168334
+    id: 168330
-    title: >-
-        Explain the concept of a definite integral and its geometric interpretation.
+    title: Describe the geometric interpretation of a derivative.
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-concept-of-a-definite-integral-and-its-geometric-interpretation
+    url: /learn/mathematics/questions/describe-the-geometric-interpretation-of-a-derivative
 ---

 &nbsp;